OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ## AsyncStorage object

 The custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
 Instead, you should share data between custom functions and task panes, by using [OfficeRuntime.AsyncStorage](https://docs.microsoft.com/javascript/api/office-runtime/officeruntime.asyncstorage) to set and get data.

-Suggested usage:

-- Use `AsyncStorage` to set and get access tokens.
-- From your custom function, read user tokens from `AsyncStorage` and use them to make your web request.
-- For best performance, you should save a user token into a global variable within custom functions so you can access it from other functions without having to look it up in `AsyncStorage` again.

 Additionally, there is a benefit to using `AsyncStorage`; it uses a secure sandbox environment so that your data cannot be accessed by other add-ins.

+### Suggested usage

+When you need to authenticate either from the task pane or a custom function, check AsyncStorage to see if the access token was already acquired.
+If not, use the dialog API to authenticate the user, retrieve the access token, and then store the token in AsyncStorage for future use.

 ## Dialog API